Sagnac/Zernike.jl/README.md

 It is also possible to input normalized Cartesian coordinates using the method with 3 positional arguments and passing `fit_to` as a keyword argument:<br>
 `W(x, y, OPD; fit_to, options...)`.

-The function returns four values contained within a WavefrontOutput type, with fields:
+The function returns six values contained within a WavefrontOutput type, with fields:

 1. `a`: vector of named tuples containing the Zernike polynomial indices and the corresponding expansion coefficients rounded according to `precision`;
 2. `v`: full vector of Zernike wavefront error expansion coefficients;
 3. `metrics`: named 3-tuple with the peak-to-valley error, RMS wavefront error, and Strehl ratio;
 4. `fig`: the plotted Makie figure.
+5. `axis`: the plot axis;
+6. `plot`: the surface plot object.

 ----